 Once you have your dust purchased and your dust bath ready to go, your next step is to get your chinchilla out of the cage to enjoy the dust bath and get itself clean.

 If you need information about learning how to get your chinchilla in and out of the cage with ease, be sure to read my guide here.

-Step 4- Ensure the Room Your Using Is Safe and Chinchilla Proofed
+Step 4: Ensure The Room You Use Is Safe And Chinchilla Proofed

-You also want to ensure that your chinchilla is using their dust bath in a chinchilla proofed room.
+You also want to ensure that your chinchilla is using its dust bath in a chinchilla proofed room.
 I have a guide that can help you with the chinchilla proofing process.
 You can see it here.

-The reason being for this is that it is common for your chinchilla to go crazy in the dust for a moment, then exit the dust bath, run around for a moment, and then return to the bath.
+The reason for this is that it is common for your chinchilla to go crazy in the dust for a moment, then exit the dust bath, run around a bit, and then return to the bath.

 While they are doing their thing and out of the dust bath, you want to ensure that they are out of harm’s way.